How to Conduct Impactful Medical Device Design Reviews

 According to the Design Control Guidance for Medical Device Manufacturers document from the FDA, design reviews are primarily intended to:

-In short, design reviews are a kind of safety net for catching mistakes that could derail the project’s budget and schedule, or even compromise the product itself, as early as possible.
+In short, design reviews act as a safety mechanism to identify errors early on that could disrupt the project’s budget and timeline, or even compromise the integrity of the product itself.

 Arguably, the right answer is “whenever you need to”.
 That’s not a very helpful response, but the truth is that there is no ideal frequency for conducting design reviews.
 It depends on the project and how complex it is.

-For a very simple project, a single design review may be sufficient.
-For more complex projects, design reviews could be slated for the end of each milestone, to validate the basics of the design before moving on to the next steps.
+For straightforward projects, a single design review may be sufficient.
+For more intricate projects, scheduling design reviews at the end of each milestone can be beneficial.
+This allows teams to validate the foundational components of the design before moving on to the next phases.

-Allows the team to verify any part of the development process in any phase.
+Design reviews provide the team with the opportunity to assess any aspect of the development process at any given phase.

 End-of-phase reviews

-Allows the team to verify that all design reviews and deliverables have been completed in the current phase and that we can proceed to the next phase of our IDEAL process.
+End-of-phase reviews enable the team to confirm that all design evaluations and deliverables are finalized for the current phase, allowing us to confidently advance to the next stage of our IDEAL process.

-Choosing the right people for each design review is almost as important as choosing the right product development team.
-Of course, the people who designed the part of the product under review should participate in the review.
-They are in the best position to explain what they did, their approach, the decisions they made, and so on.
+Choosing the right participants for each design review is almost as important as selecting the product development team itself.
+Naturally, those directly involved in designing the part of the product under evaluation should participate in the review.
+They are best positioned to explain their work, approach, and the decisions made throughout the process.

 But remember when we told you in our co-creation article about how important it is to have an outside perspective when developing your product?
 Well, the same goes for design reviews.
 At least one external person should participate, which is also one of the FDA and ISO 13485 requirements for design reviews.